 Second Death of a Mad Wife

-(60-75 MINS) Whatever happened to Jack the Ripper’s wife?
+FULL LENGTH (85 minutes) - Whatever happened to Jack the Ripper’s wife?
 Bunny Maybrick began life in an opulent Alabama mansion and is ending it in a squalid shack full of cats in rural Connecticut.
-In another life, under a more notorious name, she was sentenced to life in a Victorian prison for killing her British husband.
-Now old and preparing for death, Bunny has given away most of her meager belongings, but the heavy contents of her soul are harder to leave behind.
-That is until a local prep school boy, Theo Voss, becomes an accomplice in Bunny’s meandering, mad confession – one that includes adultery, arsenic addiction, and murder.
-Second Death of a Mad Wife is about a disturbing relationship between two outcasts who share secrets and an appetite for the macabre.
+She’s already given away most of her meager belongings, but the heavy contents of her soul are harder to leave behind.
+That is, until a local prep school boy, Theo Voss, becomes an accomplice in Bunny’s meandering, mad, death-bed confession – one that includes adultery, arsenic addiction, and murder.

 • Recommend